PHOTOGRAPHY & WRITING

 The following summer, when I again returned to Sweden, my stay overlapped for several days with my parents’ annual visit to the cottage.
 Sometime after I had left Sweden for good, my parents had stopped trimming the pines that sheltered the grassy clearing where the picnic table caught the afternoon sun.
 A scrappy grove had nearly swallowed the grass.
 One morning, my parents and I decided to trim a few trees.
 My father felled a dead trunk in the woods while my mother and I trimmed branches around the edge of the clearing with a large bow saw.
 As we pulled the saw back and forth, my mother looked eager and youthful in her faded denim shorts, yellow tee, and swaying ponytail of silver-streaked hair.
 Together we dragged a large branch with a crown of dead needles onto the grass.

-As my visits to Sweden gave me back more of what I had left behind, over time my desire to return to the country waned.
-My longing for Sweden, I ultimately understood, wasn’t mainly a longing for the country or the past, but for the deep feeling of intimacy and shelter that my recollections of relatives, friends, and trusted places held.
+Over time, my desire to return to Sweden waned.
+My longing for the country, I ultimately understood, wasn’t mainly a longing for the place or the past, but for the deep feeling of intimacy and shelter that my recollections of relatives, friends, and trusted places held.
 I hadn’t fully risked believing in such rootedness as an adult, but had intuitively sensed that I could begin to restore my faith in it by remembering the place where I had known it most generously as a child.

 ✧